 A delicous way to use up ripe bananas is this easy banana cake that is like a banana bread cake.
 Made from a cake mix with a couple extra ingredients this recipe is quick to pull together for a sweet treat.
 Topped with a cream cheese frosting and walnuts or pecans who wouldn't love this dessert!
+You can also check out a few of our other desserts!

 Why this works